 Best Cyprus Betting Sites

 There remain laws on the books that could in theory put people behind bars for placing bets with unlicensed bookmakers.
-The good news is these laws appear unenforceable as can be evidenced by Cypriots visiting unregulated online casinos for years without any legal trouble.
+The good news is these laws appear unenforceable as can be evidenced by Cypriots visiting unregulated online betting sites for years without any legal trouble.
 The risk isn’t zero, but it’s pretty close.

 In any case, that should no longer be an issue once Cyprus finalizes its licensing system.
-Some betting websites are actually authorized to accept wagers as of today.
+Some sports betting sites are actually authorized to accept wagers as of today.
 The Cyprus betting sites that we recommend above have all been granted to accept real money wagers and can be considered fully legal.

 Where to Bet Online in Cyprus

-If you’re tired of Greek-controlled OPAP and its paltry selection of lottery-style games, you’re going to have to take your business to offshore gaming sites.
+If you’re tired of Greek-controlled OPAP and its paltry selection of lottery-style games, you’re going to have to take your business to offshore gambling sites.
 The sites recommended above are all licensed by Cypriot authorities and can be considered safe places to play.

-Greek and Turkish aren’t particularly catered-to in online gambling due to the restrictive gaming laws in both of those countries.
+Greek and Turkish aren’t particularly catered-to in online gambling due to the restrictive gambling laws in both of those countries.
 Even so, some sites do offer their services in both languages, with Greek being slightly more common.

 The biggest challenge you’ll face is getting around government internet censorship.
 A blacklist of more than 2,500 websites is blocked by local internet service providers.
 If you are intent on playing at an unlicensed provider, the best way to get around the block is to purchase a VPN subscription.
 Basically, a VPN creates an encrypted connection between you and each website you visit, thereby preventing prying eyes from watching what you’re doing and evading censorship measures.